-Earlier in the day, Paris-based Reporters Without Borders, an advocacy group on the issue of media freedom, released a statement claiming it had begun broadcast of a clandestine radio broadcast 12 hours before the opening ceremony.
+Earlier in the day, Paris-based Reporters Without Borders, an advocacy group for media freedom, released a statement claiming it had begun a clandestine FM radio broadcast in the capital 12 hours before the opening ceremony.

 China’s media, including state-run CCTV, aims to project the nation’s best face to the world during the tournament China was awarded in 2001.

 Businesspeople from the world over attending the Games expressed wishes that the event would afford a new opportunity to work in the world’s largest potential marketplace.

 Jack Wakshlag, Turner Broadcasting chief research officer, said before the ceremony that he hoped that all the Chinese government’s talk of openness around the Games would lead to results.